jolie/jolie-mosquitto/README.md

 ## Example

-To be able to use the connector correctly, be sure to add both the file JolieMosquittoConnector.jar and org.eclipse.paho.client.mqttv3-1.1.2-20170804.042534-34.jar to your project folder.
+To be able to use the connector correctly, be sure to add both the file _JolieMosquittoConnector.jar_ and _org.eclipse.paho.client.mqttv3-1.2.5.jar_ to your project folder.
 - ```JolieMosquittoConnector.jar``` contains both the connector and the interfaces necessary for the Jolie service to communicate with the Mosquitto broker.
-- ```org.eclipse.paho.client.mqttv3-1.1.2-20170804.042534-34.jar``` is the dependency on the Paho library that JavaService uses to create the publisher and subscriber.
+- ```org.eclipse.paho.client.mqttv3-1.2.5.jar``` is the dependency on the Paho library that JavaService uses to create the publisher and subscriber.

 ### CLIENT - SERVER :